-All households will be given the option to receive and view their notices online by registering and activating a MyMDHS Account.
-Households will be able to subscribe to online notices, paper notices received through regular mail, or both after the account is activated and registered with the exception of all claim overpayment tax offset notices that will continue to be received through regular mail.
-Households who successfully activate and register their accounts will receive an email notification each time a new notice is added to their account.
+All households will be given the option to receive and view their notices online by registering and activating a MYMDHS Account.
+Households will be able to subscribe to online notices, paper notices received through regular mail, or both after the account is activated and registered_with the exception of all claim overpayment tax offset notices that will continue to be received through regular mail.
+Households who successfully register and activate their accounts will receive an email notification each time a new notice is added to their account.
 The households will be responsible for viewing all notices to ensure they are aware of all case changes, interviews, appointments, etc.